-There are many schools of Vedanta which differ in their explanation of God, reality, and way to salvation or moksha.
-Among them the most important ones are:
+Many schools of Vedanta differ in their explanation of God, reality, and way to salvation or moksha.
+Among them, the most important ones are:

 - Advaita Vedanta (principle of non-dualism)

 - Dvaita Vedanta (principle of dualism )